spideyverse-creator/Am-I-Cooked-Detector/README.md

 I broke something at home
 I got caught by my parents

+My phone battery is dead
+My phone is at 1 percent
+My phone storage is full
+I lost my charger
+My phone is not working
+My screen is broken
+My phone is overheating
+My battery is dying
+I have no charger
+My phone has too many notifications

+I am hungry
+There is no food at home
+I want pizza
+I want a burger
+I am starving
+The fridge is empty
+I haven't eaten
+I need food
+I am waiting for food
+I am hungry at midnight

+there are too many lines but I'm too lazy to write any more line. 💀 The project is done.
+My motivation is not. 🗿

 ## ⭐ Support

 If this project made you laugh, consider giving the repository a ⭐ on GitHub.